ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the button is continually being pressed.

-The IsApplicationMenuPressedOnIndex method is used to determine if the controller button is being pressed down continually.
+The IsButtonOnePressedOnIndex method is used to determine if the controller button is being pressed down continually.

 #### IsButtonOnePressedDownOnIndex/1